 Warfare Scriptures is Psalms

 I have often read the Psalms and admired David’s confidence that God was protecting him and delivering him from his enemies.
 What if we pause and think about David as not only a physical warrior but also a spiritual warrior?
+These Bible verses about spiritual warfare come from the Psalms.

 “Through You we will push down our enemies;